 Online students are not required to submit a training plan, however here are a few tips:

 - Identify a training period timeline leading up to your trip.
 I’d recommend 3-6 months prior.

 - Understand your parameters.
 How much time will you commit to training?
-How will you balance training with job, family and other commitments?
+How will you balance training with your job, family, and other commitments?
 What resources (gym, running track, trails) do you have available?

-- Set an overarching training goal.
+- Set training goals.
 What factors of my fitness am I going to focus on?
 How many workouts am I completing each week?
-How do I assess progressing?
+How do I assess progress?

 - Create a training plan for the next two weeks.
 Plan out 2 weeks of training in a calendar.
 Identify the type of activity you will be doing and whether they fall into the training specificity, cardiovascular fitness, and muscular endurance-based bucket.

 - Hold yourself accountable.
 After two weeks, evaluate your performance.
 Did you complete all your workouts?
 For the future, what will you keep and what will you change?
 Use an app like Strava to track workouts and progress.